GermanCodeEngineer/py-pmp-manip/docs/analyze_edit.md

 ### Example: Creating A Pattern
 In this example, we are looking for this kind of block/script:<br>
 ![](images/searched_block_pattern.png)
 Since we are looking for a whole script we should create a [`ScriptPattern`](#scriptpattern) at the root.
-The first block must be a "when green flag clicked" block.
+The first block must be a "events::when green flag clicked" block.
 ```python
 from pmp_manip import (
     get_default_config, init_config,